acuminous/tripitaka/README.md

 You can suppress logs by setting the logging level as above, or by calling logger.disable().
 You can re-enable the logger by calling logger.enable();

 ## Processors
 A processor is a function you can use to mutate the Tripitaka record before it is delivered to the transports.
-Since processors are chained together in an array, the record can be mutated in a series of steps.
-The process is called with a single object containing the following properties:
+Since processors are chained together in an array, the record can be mutated over a series of steps.
+Any truthy value that you return from a processor will be passed to the next processor.

+The processor is called with a single object containing the following properties:

 | name    | type   | notes |
 |---------|--------|-------|